Your Guide to Choosing the Perfect Drapes for Every Aesthetic

 However, the style of a curtain still has the power to make or break the overall style/aesthetic of a room – and between all the different fabrics, weights, lining and header style options — it can be an overwhelming choice to make!

-There are so, so many styles & aesthetics out there, but for the purposes of this guide I’ve tried to bucket them into the most common categories.
-Below, I’ll walk through the key elements of each style, with my recommendations on drapes for each.
+There are so many design styles & aesthetics out there, but for the purposes of this guide I’ve tried to bucket them into the most common categories.
+Below, I walk through the key elements of each style and share my recommendations on drapes for each.

-Generally speaking, I prefer to think about drapery as a spectrum of weights, with silks, sheers and linens being on the lighter end; cotton/polyester blends being somewhere in the middle, and heavier polyester blends, velvet, or anything with a blackout lining, being on the farthest end.
+In general, I like to think about drapery as a spectrum of weights -- with silks, sheers and linens on the lighter end; cotton/polyester blends being somewhere in the middle, and heavier polyester blends, velvet (or anything with a blackout lining) being on the farthest end.

-For most styles, some form of weight either through the curtain material itself or the lining is necessary in order for the curtain stack to hold a nice shape (and in some cases, even more may needed to control light, sound or temperatures), but in general — lighter weights tend to pair well with lighter, airier styles, and heavier weights tend to lend themselves to heavier or more dramatic styles.
-For all styles, I would recommend a “pleated” header for the most polished look!
+In most cases, some form of weight (either through the curtain material itself or by adding lining) is necessary for the curtain stack to hold a nice shape, and in some cases, even more weight may be needed to control light, sound or temperatures.
+Lighter weights tend to pair well with lighter, airier styles, and heavier weights tend to lend themselves to heavier or more dramatic styles.
+And I always recommend a “pleated” header for the most polished look!

 If you like a fresh, clean look with a neutral palette, but you wouldn’t quite describe yourself as a minimalist – then a modern style is for you!